bankole7782/sites115/README.md

 ### Page
 Which is of type `map[string]string` that would contain your page variables.

+This is passed to non-index html pages and markdown pages.

 ### Paginator
 Which is declared as
 ```go